odulapalli1414/Admission-Management-System/README.md

 # Admission & Student Fee Management System

 A Java-based desktop application designed to streamline the management of student admissions and fees for educational institutions.
 This system includes features for student record management, fee management, and utility tools.
-Built with **Swing** for the graphical interface, it uses **PostgreSQL** and **MySQL** for backend data management, offering a flexible and scalable solution.
+Built with **Swing** for the graphical interface, it uses **PostgreSQL** for backend data management, offering a flexible and scalable solution.

 ---